raninduH/Efficient-Smart-Room-Multi-Agent-System/README.md

 Download an XMPP server or a client and register 8 XMPP email accounts.
 (Each agent needs an XMPP email.
 There are 8 agents in this system.)
 If using online XMPP servers rather than running a local one, choosing the 8 accounts from at least 4 different servers is better.

-Step 4: Install the relevant python libraries
+Step 4: Install the relevant Python libraries

 pip install spade
 pip install pygame